jschnab/systems_design/url_shortening/README.md

 in memory will be wasted, but this is acceptable because we pre-generated aliases in excess.
 The total storage necessary will be 1 byte * 6 characters * 75 billion aliases = 452 GB.

+## High-level design

+Our application will be presented as a website and as an API.

+Our system will have, at a minimum, the following components:
+* application servers run the website and the API, store and retrieve URL aliases
+* general database servers store the users and aliases tables
+* alias key database servers store the pre-generated aliases

+We will keep application servers stateless, allowing us to scale the application by adding more application servers.
+Load balancers will balance traffic from clients to the cluster of application servers.